 ACLED's access model is designed to ensure the responsible use of ACLED data and the sustainability of its collection.
 ACLED data are free to the public for extensive, though not unlimited, use.
 The extent of free access for users is determined based on the category of the user (as documented during the registration process).
 Once the category of user is determined, for those who are not Media, an existing Sponsor or Partner, or an ACLED Network member, free access will include the following:

-- Public Sector, Civil Society:
+• Public Sector:

-- 1. Six downloads per year in total (from date of registration)

-- 2. Access to real-time data

-- 3. Access to three years of historical data (where available, from date of download)
+- 1. Six downloads per year in total (from date of registration) - 2.
+Access to real-time data - 3.
+Access to three years of historical data (where available, from date of download)

-- Academic:

-- 1. Six downloads per year in total (from date of registration)

-- 2. Access to real-time data

-- 3. Access to all historical data

-- Corporate:

-- 1. Three downloads per year in total (from date of registration)

-- 2. Access to real-time data

-- 3. Access to one year of historical data (from date of download)